alinke/PixelAndroidLibrary/README.md

 Step 1.
 Add the JitPack repository to your build file

-Add it in your root build.gradle at the end of repositories:
+Add it in your root build.gradle at the end of repositories: (do not add under buildscript)

 	allprojects {
 		repositories {